coopnorge/engineering-docker-images/docs/images/devtools-golang-v1beta1.md

 ### OCI image building

 !!! warning "Security Consideration"
-    OCI building requires that the devtools container run in priviliged mode.
+    OCI building requires that the devtools container run in privileged mode.
     For this to be more secure of a rootless OCI runtime (e.g. rootless dockerd) should be used.

 The `Dockerfile` must have a stage named `runtime`, and this is the stage that will be pushed when running `publish`.

 When pushing docker images credentials from `~/.docker/config.json` will be used, and these can be set using commands like:

 ```bash
 gcloud --verbosity debug auth print-access-token \